trondhindenes/AnsibleDscModuleGenerator/README.md

 - AutoConfigureLcm: In order to enable the use of Invoke-DscResource, LCM refresh mode needs to be set to "Disabled".
 This disables any use of push/pull server functionality for DSC.
 When set to true, LCM will be auto-configured on the node.
 This is a one-time setting, and has a slight time penalty if set to true for each Ansible play.

 ### Modules galore
-Ansible modules have been generated for all available DSC resources in the PowerShell gallery.
-These can be found here: [https://github.com/trondhindenes/Ansible-Auto-Generated-Modules](https://github.com/trondhindenes/Ansible-Auto-Generated-Modules)
+Ansible modules are generated from time to time for all available DSC resources in the PowerShell gallery.
+These can be found here (this is done by the second example script above): [https://github.com/trondhindenes/Ansible-Auto-Generated-Modules](https://github.com/trondhindenes/Ansible-Auto-Generated-Modules)